Quantum imaging: Absolute photon sources

-Types of Quantum Metrology
+Types of quantum metrology

-Quantum Ellipsometry
+Quantum ellipsometry

 Classical ellipsometry is a thin film material characterization methodology used to determine reflectivity, phase shift, and thickness resulting from light shining on a material.
 Though, it can only be effectively used if the properties are well known for the user to reference and calibrate.
 Quantum ellipsometry has the distinct advantage of not requiring the properties of the material to be well-defined for calibration.
 This is because any detected photons will already have a relative phase relation with another detected photon assuring the measured light is from the material being studied.

-Quantum Optical Coherence Tomography (QOCT)
+Quantum optical coherence tomography (QOCT)

 Optical coherence tomography uses Michelson interferometry with a distance adjustable mirror.
 Coherent light passes through a beam splitter where one path hits the mirror then the detector and the other hits a sample then reflects into the detector.
 The quantum analogue uses the same premise with entangle photons and a Hong–Ou–Mandel interferometer.
 Coincidence counting of the detected photons permits more recognizable interference leading to less noise and higher resolution.

-Future

 Real-world applications

 As research in quantum imaging continues, more and more real-world methods arise.
 Two important ones are ghost imaging and quantum illumination.
 Ghost imaging takes advantage of two light detectors to create an image of an object that is not directly visible to the naked eye.
-The first detector is a multi-pixel detector that doesn’t view the subject object while the second, a single-pixel (bucket) detector, views the object.
+The first detector is a multi-pixel detector that does not view the subject object while the second, a single-pixel (bucket) detector, views the object.
 The performance is measured through the resolution and signal-to-noise ratio (SNR).
 SNRs are important to determine how well an image looks as a result of ghost imaging.
-On the other hand, resolution and the attention to detail is determined by the number of “specks” in the image.
+On the other hand, resolution and the attention to detail is determined by the number of "specks" in the image.
 Ghost imaging is important as it allows an image to be produced when a traditional camera is not sufficient.

 Quantum Illumination was first introduced by Seth Lloyd and collaborators at MIT in 2008 and takes advantage of quantum states of light.
 The basic setup is through target detection in which a sender prepares two entangled system, signal and idler.
 The idler is kept in place while the signal is sent to check out an object with a low-reflective rate and high noise background.
 A reflection of the object is sent back and then the idler and reflected signal combined to create a joint measurement to tell the sender one of two possibilities: an object is present or an object is absent.
 A key feature of quantum illumination is entanglement between the idler and reflected signal is lost completely.
 Therefore, it is heavily reliant on the presence of entanglement in the initial idler-signal system.